MS-DOS 4.0 (multitasking): History

 Apricot Computers pre-announced "MS-DOS 4.0" in early 1986, and Microsoft demonstrated it in September of that year at a Paris trade show.
 However, only a few European OEMs, such as SMT Goupil and International Computers Limited (ICL), actually licensed releases of the software.
 In particular, IBM declined the product, concentrating instead on improvements to MS-DOS 3.x and their new joint development with Microsoft to produce OS/2.

 As a result, the project was scaled back, and only those features promised to particular OEMs were delivered.
 In September 1987, a version of multi-tasking MS-DOS 4.1 was reported to be developed for the ICL DRS Professional Workstation (PWS).
 This ICL/MS MS-DOS 4.10.20 version was released on October 28, 1987.
 A further ICL/MS MS-DOS 4.10.30 version was released on May 10, 1988.
 No further releases were made once the contracts had been fulfilled.
+The ICL/MS-DOS 4.10 Multitasking operating system on the ICL M60/M80 machines has support for MS-WINDOWS 1.xx and MS-WINDOWS 2.xx, including MS-WINDOWS 2.xx 286/386 in 8086 mode.

 In July 1988, IBM announced "IBM DOS 4.0", an unrelated product continuing from DOS 3.3 and 3.4, leading to initial conjecture that Microsoft might release it under a different version number.
 However, Microsoft eventually released it as "MS-DOS 4.0", with a MS-DOS 4.01 following quickly to fix issues many had reported.